Nikitushka/ProjectIcaros/Reports/testing_ASUS_USB-AC56/README.md

 # and rebooted with
 sudo reboot
 ```
-alternatively this can be done with
+alternatively this can be done through apt:

 ```
 sudo apt update -y
 sudo apt dist-upgrade -y
 sudo reboot
 ```
-Now when ASUS USB-AC56 is plugged it can be viewed with
+Now, when ASUS USB-AC56 is plugged it can be confirmed through:
 ```
 lsusb
 ```